gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 after adjusting for them.**

-(ref:fig8-36) Term-plots for the top AIC model for log(FEV) that includes height, age, smoking status and sex in the model.
+(ref:fig8-36) Term-plots for the top AIC model for log(FEV) that includes height, age, smoking status, and sex in the model.

 ```r